samuel-jimenez/GramEditor/docs/src/languages/ruby.md

 ## Language Servers

 There are multiple language servers available for Ruby.
-Tehanu supports the two following:
+Gram supports the two following:

 - [solargraph](https://github.com/castwide/solargraph)
 - [ruby-lsp](https://github.com/Shopify/ruby-lsp)

 They both have an overlapping feature set of autocomplete, diagnostics, code actions, etc. and it's up to you to decide which one you want to use.
 Note that you can't use both at the same time.

-In addition to these two language servers, Tehanu also supports:
+In addition to these two language servers, Gram also supports:

 - [rubocop](https://github.com/rubocop/rubocop) which is a static code analyzer and linter for Ruby.
-Under the hood, it's also used by Tehanu as a language server, but its functionality is complimentary to that of solargraph and ruby-lsp.
+Under the hood, it's also used by Gram as a language server, but its functionality is complimentary to that of solargraph and ruby-lsp.
 - [sorbet](https://sorbet.org/) which is a static type checker for Ruby with a custom gradual type system.
 - [steep](https://github.com/soutaro/steep) which is a static type checker for Ruby that leverages Ruby Signature (RBS).
 - [Herb](https://herb-tools.dev) which is a language server for ERB files.